UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 Let's melt this so that the 2 new columns named `matte` and `transparent` become a single one.
 These columns refer to the opacity of the blocks and the values refer to the number of pieces of each included in the set.
+Since our variable of interest in this scenario is `opacity`, we need to combine the two measurements into one column.

 Tasks: